octoblu/PHX-Mobile-Festival-Talk/outline.md

 Summary:
 --------
-How can you incorprate IoT into a mobile application?
+How can you incorporate IoT into a mobile application?
 We show you how to build a mobile application and integrate it with IoT using Octoblu.

 ## Outline
+1. What is IOT?
+  - Examples with videos (Mindwave, Reaper, Simple Flow - Blink 1  Twitter?)
 1. What is Octoblu?
   1.1 - Everything is a Device
   1.2 - Meshblu